 Chief Scientist and Founding Company Director

-    Keith is the founder of Ecotechnology Australia Pty Ltd. As Chief Scientist, Keith is the head of scientific research within the company.
-Keith is Program Manager of the Water and Sewerage Program for three isolated Aboriginal Communities, which is supported by the NSW Government’s Aboriginal Communities Water and Sewerage Program.
+Keith is the founder of Ecotechnology Australia Pty Ltd. Keith is Program Manager of the Water and Sewerage Program for three isolated Aboriginal Communities, which is supported by the NSW Government’s Aboriginal Communities Water and Sewerage Program.
 Keith has more than 20 years research experience, and pioneered the field of constructed wetlands using paperbark trees.
 Keith’s cornerstone projects include the 24ha Byron Bay Effluent Reuse Wetland and the Malabugilmah Wetland Water Treatment System.

 Senior Environmental Engineer and Managing Company Director

 Lise Bolton is a company director and principal consultant at Ecoteam.
 She has experience in designing a range of treatment systems for water, wastewater and stormwater, with a focus on adsorption technology and bioremediation for contaminant removal.
 Lise specialises in the design of constructed wetlands for water treatment.
 She is skilled in the assessment and remediation of contamination, and performs environmental monitoring of water, soil and air.
 Lise has a Bachelor of Applied Science from Southern Cross University and a Masters of Environmental Engineering from Griffith University.
 Her Master’s thesis focused on engineering wetlands using adsorbents such a biochar to remove contaminants.